letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 |------|--------|----------|
 | 02   | 03     | 01 00 01 |

-Next you encounter a length value: a number that tells you how many bytes of data you're going to need to read in order to get the value.
+Next you encounter a length: a number that tells you how many bytes of data you're going to need to read in order to get the value.
 Then, of course, comes the bytes containing the value itself.
 As an example, the hex bytes 02 03 01 00 01 would represent an INTEGER (tag 02